paracetamol951/P-Link-MCP/README.md

 ## ⚙Prerequisities

-There are no prerequisities, using the MCP server, you can call the tool **get_wallet_and_OTP** in order to create a wallet associated with your email address, and login with it.
+There are no prerequisities, using the MCP server, you can call the tool **get_wallet_and_otp** in order to create a wallet associated with your email address, and login with it.
 Then if you want to send funds, you can use the tool **fund_my_wallet** that will give you the instructions to fund your wallet using a Solana wallet or a credit card.

 If you already have a P-Link account, you can specify the API_KEY parameter, if you want to create your account with your assistant, just leave this parameter.